01Working as a Contractor: Be Your Own Boss

 03Contract Employment Allows for More Life Flexibility

-As a salaried employee you are typically eligible for 2-3 weeks of vacation time per year (to start).
+As a salaried employee you are typically eligible for two to three weeks of vacation time per year (to start).
 In my experience as an employee taking vacation is always subject to the discretion of the employer - and vacation requests were often grudgingly accepted.

 As a self-employed contractor you have much more flexibility - your contract is an agreement to perform services for your customer for a (normally) fixed period of time as defined in the contract.
 When the contract expires neither you (nor your client) has any obligation to renew the agreement.
 Whether you accept an offer to renew an existing contract, search for other opportunities, or take time off is up to you.